Gluten Free Coconut and Jam Cake: just like school

 I’ve been googling “90’s foods” and reliving my childhood, and I stumbled across this, so I had to make a gluten free version – here it is, my Gluten Free Coconut and Jam Cake.
 Its a deliciously fluffy sponge topped with strawberry jam and desiccated coconut.

-Whatsmore, its one of my easiest cakes on my blog – the same sponge as my Victoria Sponge Cake because its the best and “if it aint broke, don’t fix it!”
-AND there’s no decorating involved – just a spread of jam and a sprinkle of coconut!
+Whatsmore, its one of my easiest cakes on my blog – its the same sponge as my Victoria Sponge Cake with some desiccated coconut added to the mix.
+It’s the best and “if it aint broke, don’t fix it!”

 You could eat it on its own or serve it with custard… maybe even pink custard if you’re feelingin the mood for full on 90s nostalgia.
 Maybe get a tamagotchi to play with whilst its baking?
 Or the Sims?
 Although from memory, there is no 30 mins Sims session, once you’re playing you’ll be sat there allll dayyyyyyy.
 Just me?!